-Mr. Banner is a senior principal shareholder in the firm of Banner and Witcoff, Ltd., a firm that concentrates its practice in intellectual property procurement and litigation.
-He resides in the law firm's Chicago office; offices are in Washington, D.C., and Boston.
-Mr. Banner's practice is primarily in connection with litigation and appellate matters.
+1. Mr. Banner is a senior partner in the firm of Banner and Witcoff, Ltd., a firm that concentrates its practice in intellectual property procurement and litigation.
+He resides in its Chicago office.
+Mr. Banner's practice is primarily in connection with litigation matters.